Western Heroes, Eastern Heretics“Ecclesiastical History” – Book V

 He writes thus.
 But the Miltiades to whom he refers has left other monuments of his own zeal for the Divine Scriptures, in the discourses which he composed against the Greeks and against the Jews, answering each of them separately in two books.
 And in addition he addresses an apology to the earthly rulers, in behalf of the philosophy which he embraced.

-Chapter XVIII.
-The Manner in which Apollonius refuted the Phrygians, and the Persons whom he mentions
+The Manner in Which Apollonius Refuted the Phrygians, and the Persons Whom He Mentions

 As the so-called Phrygian heresy was still flourishing in Phrygia in his time, Apollonius also, an ecclesiastical writer, undertook its refutation, and wrote a special work against it, correcting in detail the false prophecies current among them and reproving the life of the founders of the heresy.
 But hear his own words respecting Montanus: